 Looking back

-Before reaching the saddle, we studied the east summit as well as our descent route: the long ridge in the centre.
+Before reaching the saddle, we studied the east summit as well as our descent route: the long ridge in the centre

 On the saddle

-Mount Blakiston towers above Ruby Lake.
+Mount Blakiston towers above Ruby Lake

 Dinah and Ray on the east summit

-Mount Galwey and Belleview Hill
+Mount Galwey and Bellevue Hill

 Dinah explores the end of the ridge